Frequently Asked Questions - California’s Paid Family Leave Program

 California’s Paid Family Leave program (PFL) provides wage replacement benefits to workers who need to take time off from work to bond with a new child or to care for a seriously ill family member.

 This document is intended to answer any questions small employers might have about California’s PFL program and its effects on small business owners and their workers.

 - In 2002, legislation (Senate Bill 1661) extended disability compensation to individuals who take time off work to care for a seriously ill child, spouse, parent or domestic partner, or to bond with a new child or a child in connection with adoption or foster care placement.

 - PFL is administered by the State Disability Insurance (SDI) program.
-For California workers covered by SDI, Paid Family Leave insurance provides up to six weeks of benefits for individuals who must take time off to care for a seriously ill child, spouse, parent, or registered domestic partner, or to bond with a new child.
-What’s more, the program is expanding on July 1, 2014 to include care for grandparents, grandchildren, siblings and parents-in-law.
+For California workers covered by SDI, Paid Family Leave insurance provides up to six weeks of benefits for individuals who must take time off to care for a seriously ill family member or to bond with a new child (including newly fostered or adopted children).

 Which employers are covered by the law?

 - The PFL program applies to all California employers, regardless of size.

 What are an employer’s obligations under the PFL program?